JunaidKhan444/Task-Manager/README.md

 # 📋 TaskForge

-The TaskForge is a robust and user-friendly RESTful web service built on the Laravel framework.
+The TaskForge is a user-friendly RESTful web service built on the Laravel framework.
 Designed with productivity in mind, it seamlessly handles user account management, task lists, individual tasks, and task statuses. 🚀

 ## 🚀 Features